57op/simple-mpv-webui/README.md

 ## Differences to simple-mpv-web-ui
  - More media controls (namely: sub-seek, sub-scale)
+ - mpv controls are exposed through a websocket backend instead of HTTP+REST backend (static files are still served with a simple HTTP server)
- - No lua
+ - C backend

 ## Licensing
 The C code of this project is released under GPLv3 license [[1]](LICENSE).
-The webui files keep the same license of the upstream project and were modified just to make the UI works with websockets [[2]](ws-webui-page/LICENSE).
+The README and webui files keep the same license of the upstream project and were modified just to make the UI works with websockets [[2]](ws-webui-page/LICENSE).

 ## Warning
 This project was done for educational purposes and for fun.